Types of Tax Audits that Our Law Firm Assists With

 - Appeal in disagreements within the IRS and before the courts.

-Do not be afraid of an IRS audit.
 This is a normal government function, and you have all the protection of the law to make sure that you will experience fairness and impartiality throughout the entire auditing process.
 Our IRS tax audit attorney will stand up for your rights and interests.

 What Happens at the End of the Audit Process?